Particle scattering in a sonic analogue of special relativity: Scattering cross sections

 In the laboratory frame, we assume that phonons are excitations of the analogue-gravity medium; for simplicity, we treat the phonon field as a scalar field. \footnote{Treating phonons as a scalar field is appropriate in systems that are isotropic.
 For systems that exhibit anisotropies, e.g.,~any system with a crystal structure, a vector field description must be used to fully capture all appropriate degrees of freedom~\cite{vonsovskiiPhononSpin1961}.}

 We use standard quantum mechanics to describe external particles, as this suffices to capture all of their relevant quantum mechanical degrees of freedom.
-Note that the only degree of freedom that we endowed our external particle with (see Section~\ref{SubSec:ExternalParticleKinematic}) is its centre-of-mass energy/momentum---we have not endowed the external particle with any additional degrees of freedom such as angular momentum.
+Note that the only degree of freedom that we endowed our external particle with (see Sec.~\ref{SubSec:ExternalParticleKinematic}) is its center-of-mass energy/momentum---we have not endowed the external particle with any additional degrees of freedom such as angular momentum.

-So in summary, our recipe for a quantum-mechanical interaction Hamiltonian includes: \begin{enumerate} \item First-quantized matter that describes the external particle. \item A single excitation of a second-quantized phonon field that describes the scattering phonon. \item An interaction Hamiltonian depending on the phonon's field amplitude at the (quantized) position of the external particle. \end{enumerate} We define the phonon field as
+So in summary, our recipe for a quantum-mechanical interaction Hamiltonian includes the following: \begin{enumerate} \item First-quantized matter that describes the external particle. \item A single excitation of a second-quantized phonon field that describes the scattering phonon. \item An interaction Hamiltonian depending on the phonon's field amplitude at the (quantized) position of the external particle. \end{enumerate} We define the phonon field as